majstorjames/payloadcms-localized/README.md

-# Payload Localization Example
+# Payload Localization Example with Recipes Collection

+This site was originally cloned from the payload localized template

+## What this repos has:

-- This is an example site using localization (i18n)
+- Complete localization (i18n)
+- Collections:
+    - Users
+    - Posts
+    - Recipes

+- Other Features
+    - Uses Supabase DB and S3 torage
+    - Contact forms and submissions
+    - Search including the posts and recipes collections
+    - Customizable Locale switcher
+    - Fixed header with Modal Menu

-- The current locales are `en` and `hr`, but you maybe change.
+- The current locales are `en` and `hr`, but you maybe change in the localization folder.

 # Instructions